Mentoring SURF Students

 - Project Time Management: Sample Time Management Spreadsheet

-- Establish Weekly Goals-Handout This document includes information about the student's assignments for week 1 and 4.
+- Meet your Mentor This document includes information about the student's tasks for getting settled into the research group and defining research goals.

 - Thoughts on Mentoring, Dr. Steve Beaudoin, Purdue University